 On December 21, 2010, the Marshall Edwards' special committee and board of directors met to consider the Asset Purchase Agreement.
 Representatives of Morgan Lewis presented the proposed Asset Purchase Agreement and discussed its terms in detail.
 The board also heard from representatives of Marshall Edwards' intellectual property counsel Wilson Sonsini, with respect to the intellectual property being acquired under the Asset Purchase Agreement.
 The meeting of the board of directors was temporarily adjourned to allow the special committee of the board of directors to meet and discuss the agreement.
 At the meeting, Oracle delivered its oral opinion, which was subsequently confirmed by its written opinion that, as of such date, and based upon and subject to the factors and assumptions set forth in the opinion, the proposed transaction was fair to the holders of Marshall Edwards common stock (excluding Novogen) and to Marshall Edwards (excluding Novogen) from a financial point of view.
 The Marshall Edwards board reconvened its meeting after the special committee concluded its meeting.
 The special committee reported on its evaluation including the opinion dated December 21, 2010 from Oracle.
-The special committee unanimously determined the proposed Asset Purchase Agreement with Novogen and the transactions contemplated thereby, were fair to and in the best interests of the stockholders of Marshall Edwards, with Mr. Johnston abstaining, approved the proposed Asset Purchase Agreement and the proposed transaction.
-After a full discussion, the board of directors of Marshall Edwards, with Mr. Johnston abstaining, approved the proposed Asset Purchase Agreement and the proposed transaction.
+The special committee unanimously determined the proposed Asset Purchase Agreement with Novogen and the transactions contemplated thereby, were fair to and in the best interests of the stockholders of Marshall Edwards (other than Novogen) and therefore the special committee recommended the Board approve the Asset Purchase Agreement and the proposed transaction.
+After a full discussion, the board of directors of Marshall Edwards, with Mr. Johnston abstaining, approved the proposed Asset Purchase Agreement.